-BoC purchases of T-bills were in the primary market as they were auctioned; As of 6 January 2021, current T-bill holdings have increased by CAD27.694 billion since the end of February 2020, with the maximum increase occurring on 29 July 2020 at CAD115.008 billion. [update]
+BoC purchases of T-bills were in the primary market as they were auctioned; As of 17 March 2021, current T-bill holdings have increased by CAD19.421 billion since the end of February 2020, with the maximum increase occurring on 29 July 2020 at CAD115.008 billion.

 (i) Government of Canada Bond Purchase Program (GBPP): Purchases will begin with a minimum of CAD5 billion per week across the yield curve.
-The program will be adjusted as conditions warrant but will continue until the economic recovery is well underway; on 28 October 2020, BoC announced purchases would gradually decline to CAD4 billion per week; As of 6 January 2021, the increase in government bonds owned by BoC has risen to CAD230.394 billion since the purchases in response to COVID-19 began, which is also the peak figure [update]; (ii) 3 June 2020, Bank of Canada began purchasing Government of Canada Real Return Bonds; as of 6 January 2021, the purchased amount is CAD3.516 billion, which is also the peak value (pre-COVID BoC did not hold government real return bonds). [update]
+The program will be adjusted as conditions warrant but will continue until the economic recovery is well underway; on 28 October 2020, BoC announced purchases would gradually decline to CAD4 billion per week; As of 17 March 2021, the increase in government bonds owned by BoC has risen to CAD265.305 billion since the purchases in response to COVID-19 began, which is also the peak figure; (ii) 3 June 2020, Bank of Canada began purchasing Government of Canada Real Return Bonds; as of 17 March 2021, the purchased amount is CAD4.071 billion; the peak figure of CAD4.251 billion occurred on 17 February 2021 (pre-COVID BoC did not hold government real return bonds).

 |08 - International Assistance Received|